Attention

+Attention is the concentration of awareness directed at some task or phenomenon while mostly excluding others.

+Across disciplines, the nature of this directedness is conceptualized in different ways.
+In cognitive psychology, attention is often described as the allocation of limited cognitive processing resources to a subset of information, thoughts, or tasks.
+In neuropsychology, attention is understood as a set of mechanisms by which sensory cues and internal goals modulate neuronal tuning and orient behavioral and cognitive processes.

+Attention is not a unitary phenomenon but an umbrella term for multiple related processes, including selective attention (prioritizing some stimuli over others), sustained attention (maintaining focus), divided attention (sharing resources across tasks), and orienting (shifting focus in space or time).
+These processes are supported by distributed neural networks in frontal, parietal, and subcortical regions and are closely linked to working memory, executive functions, and consciousness.

+Patterns of attention also vary across cultures, especially in how individuals attend to context versus focal objects and how children are guided to manage attention in everyday activities.

 History

 16th century

-Psychologist John B. Watson calls Juan Luis Vives the father of modern psychology because, in his book De Anima et Vita (The Soul and Life), he was the first to recognize the importance of empirical investigation.
-In his work on memory, Vives found that the more closely one attends to stimuli, the better they will be retained.
+John B. Watson called Juan Luis Vives the father of modern psychology.
+In his book De Anima et Vita, Vives argued that the more closely one attends to stimuli, the better they are retained in memory.

 17th century

 Daniel E. Berlyne credited the first extended treatment of attention to Nicolas Malebranche, for whom attention is necessary "to keep our perceptions from being confused and imperfect".

-Gottfried Wilhelm Leibniz introduced the concept of apperception to this philosophical approach to attention.
-Apperception refers to "the process by which new experience is assimilated to and transformed by the residuum of past experience of an individual to form a new whole."
+Gottfried Wilhelm Leibniz introduced the concept of apperception, referring to "the process by which new experience is assimilated to and transformed by the residuum of past experience of an individual to form a new whole".
 Apperception is required for a perceived event to become a conscious event.
-Leibniz emphasized a reflexive involuntary view of attention known as exogenous orienting.
-However, there is also endogenous orienting which is voluntary and directed attention.
-Philosopher Johann Friedrich Herbart agreed with Leibniz's view of apperception; however, he expounded on it in by saying that new experiences had to be tied to ones already existing in the mind.
-Herbart was also the first person to stress the importance of applying mathematical modeling to the study of psychology.
+Leibniz emphasized a reflexive, involuntary view of attention (exogenous orienting), while also recognizing voluntary, directed attention (endogenous orienting).

+Johann Friedrich Herbart agreed with Leibniz's view of apperception but emphasized that new experiences must be tied to those already existing in the mind.
+Herbart was also among the first to stress the importance of applying mathematical modeling to the study of psychology.
-In the beginning of the 19th century, it was thought that people were not able to attend to more than one stimulus at a time.
-However, with research contributions by William Hamilton proposed a view of attention that likened its capacity to holding marbles.
-You can only hold a certain number of marbles at a time before it starts to spill over.
-His view states that we can attend to more than one stimulus at once.
-William Stanley Jevons later expanded this view and stated that we can attend to up to four items at a time.